zchef2k/ipex-llm/docs/mddocs/Quickstart/ollama_quickstart.md

 1. On Linux, you may run `systemctl stop ollama` to stop all ollama processes, and then rerun `ollama serve` in your current directory.
 2. On Windows, you may `set OLLAMA_HOST=0.0.0.0` to ensure that the ollama commands run on the current `ollama serve`.

+#### 11. Error `The program was built for 1 devices` when executing `ollama serve`
+When you start `ollama serve` and execute `ollama run <model_name>`, but encounter the error `The program was built for 1 devices.
+Build program log for 'Intel(R) Arc(TM) A770 Graphics':`.
+This may be caused by the command `set/export SYCL_CACHE_PERSISTENT=1`.
+Please run commands as below:

+run `unset SYCL_CACHE_PERSISTENT` in the terminal; if the variable has been written into a configuration file such as `~/.bashrc`, you need to manually delete or comment out the conrresponding line.